-Diabetic Eye Screening
+Diabetic Eye Screening in Singapore

-Diabetes is a common disease that may result in complications in the eyes.
-The changes occur mainly in the retina, the light-sensitive layer at the back of the eye responsible for vision.
+This is because changes occur mainly in the retina, the light-sensitive layer at the back of the eye responsible for vision.